tonai/jquery-contenttoggle/README.md

 ### toggleProperties & data-toggle-properties

-Type: `object` or `string`
+Type: `array` or `string`
-Default: `{height: 'toggle'}`
+Default: `[height]`

+An array of CSS properties to be toggled.
-The properties object to use as first argument to the jQuery `animate` function.
+This properties will then be used as first argument of the jQuery `animate(properties, options)` function.

 Available properties : `height`, `width` and `opacity` with the `toggle` value.
 More informations [here](http://api.jquery.com/animate/).

-If you use a `string` instead of an `object`, the plugin will consider your are passing a serialized JSON.
+If you use a `string` instead of an `array`, the plugin will consider your are passing a serialized JSON.

 ### toggleOptions & data-toggle-options

 Type: `object` or `string`
 Default: `{duration: 0}`

-The options object to use as second argument to the jQuery `animate` function.
+The options object to be used as second argument of the jQuery `animate(properties, options)` function.

 More informations on available options [here](http://api.jquery.com/animate/).